-Most of Budapest's Japanese restaurants serve higher-end Japanese fare like sushi, even though local Hungarian tastes and wallets are more compatible with the simpler dishes.
-Perhaps this is what Mr. Tomoki and his wife, a young couple from Tokyo, thought when in 2018 they opened DON DOKO DON, Budapest’s first donburi restaurant.
-It's a small, counter-service restaurant with a few tables, and located in the heart of the city near Kálvin Square.
+Most Japanese restaurants in Budapest specialize in sushi even though local Hungarian tastes and wallets are more compatible with everyday Japanese dishes.
+Perhaps this is what the Tomokis, a young couple from Tokyo, had in mind when in 2018 they opened Don Doko Don, Budapest’s first donburi restaurant near the city center.
+It's a small, counter-service space with a few tables upstairs.